Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Abstract

 \section{Abstract}

-Volumetric video, also known as hologram video, is a novel medium that portrays natural content in Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).
-It is expected to be the next-gen video technology and a prevalent use case for 5G and beyond wireless communication.
-Considering that each user typically only watches a section of the volumetric video, known as the viewport, it is essential to have precise viewport prediction for optimal performance.
-However, research on this topic is still in its infancy.
-In the end, this paper presents and proposes a novel approach, named Saliency and Trajectory Viewport Prediction (STVP), which aims to improve the precision of viewport prediction in volumetric video streaming.
-The STVP extensively utilizes video saliency information and viewport trajectory.
-To our knowledge, this is the first comprehensive study of viewport prediction in volumetric video streaming.
-In particular, we introduce a novel sampling method, Uniform Random Sampling (URS), to reduce computational complexity while still preserving video features in an efficient manner.
-Then we present a saliency detection technique that incorporates both spatial and temporal information for detecting static, dynamic geometric, and color salient regions.
-Finally, we intelligently fuse saliency and trajectory information to achieve more accurate viewport prediction.
-We conduct extensive simulations to evaluate the effectiveness of our proposed viewport prediction methods using state-of-the-art volumetric video sequences.
-The experimental results show the superiority of the proposed method over existing schemes.
-The dataset and source code will be publicly accessible after acceptance.
+Volumetric video, also referred to as hologram video, is an emerging medium that represents 3D content in extended reality.
+As a next-generation video technology, it is poised to become a key application in 5G and future wireless communication networks.
+Because each user generally views only a specific portion of the volumetric video, known as the viewport, accurate prediction of the viewport is crucial for ensuring an optimal streaming performance.
+Despite its significance, research in this area is still in the early stages.
+To this end, this paper introduces a novel approach called Saliency and Trajectory-based Viewport Prediction (STVP), which enhances the accuracy of viewport prediction in volumetric video streaming by effectively leveraging both video saliency and viewport trajectory information.
+In particular, we first introduce a novel sampling method, Uniform Random Sampling (URS), which efficiently preserves video features while minimizing computational complexity.

+Next, we propose a saliency detection technique that integrates both spatial and temporal information to identify visually static and dynamic geometric and luminance-salient regions.
+Finally, we fuse saliency and trajectory information to achieve more accurate viewport prediction.
+Extensive experimental results validate the superiority of our method over existing state-of-the-art schemes.
+To the best of our knowledge, this is the first comprehensive study of viewport prediction in volumetric video streaming.
+We also make the source code of this work publicly available.